txje/Unicycler/README.md

 ### Advanced options

-Run `unicycler --helpall` to see a complete list of the program's options.
+Run `unicycler --help_all` to see a complete list of the program's options.
 These allow you to turn off parts of the pipeline, specify the location of tools (if they are not available in PATH) and adjust various settings:
 ```
 SPAdes assembly:
   These options control the short read SPAdes assembly at the beginning of the Unicycler pipeline.